“I want it! Can I have it? I want it NOW!”

 When kids are asked sincere questions, not ones that make them feel trapped or accused, it invites them to think with the rational left side of their brain instead of the primitive “fight or flight” part of their brain.
 Kids accustomed to using the “fight or flight” system are usually harder to teach, so persevere!
 If you can learn to encourage them to use their rational brain, these struggles will be greatly minimized.

 Child: I don’t know.
 I just WANT it.
 I NEED it to go with my other sets!
 Everyone else has one!

 At this point, parents usually start feeling frustrated.
 The new approach isn’t working!
 But it’s easier for parents to stay calm when they remember that it will be hard at first.
-They can even take their own time out if needed.
+Parents can even take their own time-out if needed.
 And the conversation can continue:

 Mom, taking a deep breath: I understand.
 Your voice is raised and I can see you’re getting tense (Reflect).
 I know, because I’ve felt that way too.
 You feel REALLY determined to have this thing (Validate).
 Would you like to find out how much it costs so we can start making a plan about it?
 (Ask).

 This approach helps kids of all ages feel respected, even if they don’t get what they want, and even if it feels completely unfair to them.
 Once they feel respected, they’ll likely be more thoughtful and less reactive.
 It could go so many different ways.
 But with a calm and level-headed parent working toward the goals to reflect, validate, and ask, the child is less likely to feel trapped into selfish tantruming or fighting, and more likely to think before getting demanding!

 To learn more, register for our online course The Entitlement Fix: Growing Hard Work and Gratitude In Your Kids!

 This fast-paced 4-session course is designed to give parents a solid strategy for stamping out entitled attitudes, and moving toward greater meaning in life.